Right of Possession

 If the landlord fails to provide tenant with possession at the beginning of the term, tenant will not owe any rent until he is able to take possession.
 If the tenant chooses, he may cancel the lease if he lets the landlord know in writing before he is able to take possession of the premises.
 The landlord must then return the tenant's security deposit, prepaid rent, or other deposit.

 After telling the landlord that he could not move in, the tenant may collect any damages he actually suffered because he was not able to move in, whether he terminates the lease or not.
 However, the tenant must try to minimize his losses.
-Read the Law: Md.
-Code, Real Prop. § 8-204
+Read the Law: Maryland Code, Real Property, Section 8-204

 Right of Entry by Landlord and Tenant's Right to Privacy